Jesus spent His last days in Bethany over the ridge of the Mount of Olives away from the city. Bethphage sits at the top of Mt. Olive.

 For three days they inspected the Passover lamb for spot or blemish.
 For those same three days Jesus taught in the temple as He was also inspected for spot or blemish in His teachings.

 The following night would be His last supper and Jesus’ arrest.
-All night He was interrogated and before the end of the day He was crucified and buried, the same day the Passover lamb was slaughtered at twilight.
-The next day was a Holy Convocation, a High Day Sabbath, called Passover.
-The grave had opened its mouth to swallow Jesus at the same time the Passover lamb was being eaten.
+All night He was interrogated, then, before the end of that day He was crucified and buried, the same day the Passover lamb was slaughtered at twilight.

 Below the Roman calendar: On Nisan 10 the Jews were instructed through Moses to select the Passover lamb and to kill it on Nisan 14.